github/developer.github.com/content/changes/2015-06-24-improved-organization-permissions-apis.md

 author_name: jakeboxer
 ---

-We're introducing some API enhancements to supplement the [improved organization permissions][dotcom-blog-post] we've begun to roll out.
+We're introducing several enhancements to allow API developers to take advantage of the [improved organization permissions][dotcom-blog-post] that we are rolling out.

 ## API improvements